-Bard Creek Trail is a 12.2 mile point-to-point trail located near Georgetown, Colorado that features a great forest setting and is rated as difficult.
+Bard Creek Trail is a 28.6 mile moderately trafficked out and back trail located near Georgetown, Colorado that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and is best used from June until October.

 Directions from Idaho Springs: Take exit 232 off of I-70 and go into Empire.
 Turn south onto Rd.
 251 (Empire Pass Road).
 Follow Rd 252 for 2 miles and then park.
 Beyond this point the road deteriorates and requires a four-wheel drive vehicle.

 Had to park about 3.5 miles short of the trailhead, as CR 252 was very much 4WD only.
 The walk up the jeep road was interesting in its own right, with some rustic properties and mines to ogle, as well as aspen trees and the creek to enjoy.
 The Bard Creek trail started out an easy walk through deep pine forest, often near to the stream with occasional meadows and aspen groves.
 Nearing the top of the valley, it then ascends steeply to the right on a trail that needs little more definition and clearing in places.
 Beautiful views, with Bard Peak beckoning ahead.
 I stopped at a cascading creek, however, as there wasn't an easy crossing to be had with the high runoff (and an avalanche snowfield to contend with on the other side).
 This was about 3 miles from the trailhead.